balinterdi/emberconf2017-resources/labsessions/03_security.md

 ![](images/burp_intercepton.png)
 ![](images/burp_interceptforward.png)

 With the freshly obtained *authorization code*, go back to the *Token Inspector*, and enter it into the inspection field.
-Leave the other fields blank for now.

-As you can see, exchanging the *authorization code* for an *access token* is definitely not possible without providing the *client ID* and *client secret*.
-Fill out the correct values from the list we showed earlier, and try again.
+As you can see, a fresh token can be exchanged for an *access token*, as long as you possess the *client ID* and *client secret*.

 TODO SCREENSHOT TOKEN INSPECTOR

-Now, we have actually obtained a valid *access token*, but we needed confidential information to get this far.
+__*In the case of the Token Inspector, we have added the client IDs and client secrets to the client application.
+This is not a good security practice, and is only done for demonstration purposes!*__

 Use the *access token* in the *Token Inspector* application to actually retrieve some information about the user.

 Now, go back to the intercepted request in *Burp*, and hit the *Intercept On* button.
 This will turn interception off again, and forward all pending requests.

 The *authorization code* will now be sent to the backend, which will try to exchange this for an *access code*.
 This will result in an error, since have already used this *authorization code* in the previous steps.

-TODO SCREENSHOT OF ERROR
+TODO SCREENSHOT OF ERROR WHEN THE APP TRIES TO USE IT